 - By Bus: Nor-way Bussekspress offers routes from Bergen Bus Station to Flåm, Aurland, Loen (a town about 2 km from the trailhead for Skåla), Stryn (a town about 3 km from the Brikksdalsbeen glacier arm).
 These take between 2.5 hrs and over 6 hours depending on the destination.

 - By Train: VY offers the Flåmsbanen route to Flåm, you must first take the train to Myrdal (about 3 hours total).

 Geirangerfjorden, a UNESCO World Hertitage Site, is one of the major natural attractions in the region of Møre og Romsdal.

-- A 15 km branch of a larger system of fjords.
+A 15 km branch of a larger system of fjords.
 It was listed as a UNESCO World Hertiage site in 2005.
 Surrounded by some of the west coast of Norway's steepest mountains, it is a narrow fjord with no habitable shoreline.
 The looming mountains house a part of notable waterfalls that face each other across the fjord: Seven Sisters and the Suitor (aka the Friar).
-Read more about activities in the Geirangerfjord including hiking, canyoning and mountain or electric biking.
-Visit Geirangerfjord's official page here.

 - By boat: In the summer you can take the Hurtigruten from Bergen to Geiranger.
 In winter you can take the Hurtigruten from Bergen to Ålesund and a bus from Ålesund to Geiranger.
 If you want to book a port-to-port trip through the Hurtigruten English web page, you must contact their customer service directly.
 You can book havn-til-havn (port-to-port) on the Norwegian Hurtigruten webpage if you can get by in Norwegian.